Late-time HST and JWST Observations of GRB 221009A: Evidence for a Break in the Light Curve at 50 Days: Introduction

 \section{Introduction}

 Gamma-ray bursts (GRBs) are some of the most energetic and luminous events in the Universe.
 The brightest GRBs usually have gamma-ray ($\sim 1$--$10,000$ keV) fluences on the order of $10^{-3}$ erg cm$^{-2}$ and peak fluxes on the order of $10^{-4}$ erg s$^{-1}$ cm$^{-2}$ \citep[see Tables 2 and 3 of][]{Burns2023}.
-GRBs are also measured to have typical gamma-ray isotropic energies ($E_{\gamma, iso}$) on the order of $10^{53}$ erg \citep{Ajello2019} and bolometric luminosities on the order of $10^{53}$ erg s$^{-1}$ \citep{Abbott2017, Tsvetkova2017, Burns2023}.
+GRBs are also measured to have typical gamma-ray isotropic energies ($E_{\gamma, iso}$) on the order of $10^{53}$ erg \citep{Ajello2019, Frail2001} and textcolor{red}{isotropic} luminosities on the order of $10^{53}$ erg s$^{-1}$ \citep{Nava2012, Abbott2017, Tsvetkova2017, Burns2023}.

 GRB\,221009A was discovered on 2022 October 09, 13:16:59.99 UT by the Fermi Gamma-ray Burst Monitor \citep{Veres22, Lesage23, Burns2023} and soon after by the Swift Burst Alert Telescope \citep[BAT, ][]{Dichiara2022, Williams2023}.
 This GRB was detected to have a gamma-ray fluence of 0.19 erg cm$^{-2}$, peak flux of 0.01 erg s$^{-1}$ cm$^{-2}$, gamma-ray isotropic energy of $E_{\gamma, iso} = 10^{55}$ erg, and a peak isotropic-equivalent luminosity of $\sim 10^{54}$ erg s$^{-1}$ \citep{Burns2023, Lesage23}.
 It is the record in gamma-ray fluence, $E_{\gamma, iso}$, and peak flux and is only superseded in isotropic-equivalent luminosity by two GRBs \citep{Burns2023}.
 The GRB has low Galactic latitude, $b = 4^{\degree}.3$ \citep{Williams2023}, and suffers from high Galactic extinction \citep[$A_{V} \sim 4.2$ mag,][]{SF2011}.
 Despite this, the multi-wavelength afterglow was detected by a variety of observatories allowing for several extensive follow-up campaigns \citep{Huang22, Bright23, Fulton23, Levan2023, Laskar2023, LHASSO23, Negro2023, OConnor23, Shrestha23, Gokul2023, Blanchard2024, Kong2024, Rhodes2024}, and a redshift of $z=0.151$ was determined from VLT/X-Shooter spectroscopy of the afterglow \citep{deUgarte22a, Malesani23}.